vrubleg/soundkeeper/ReadMe.txt

 Prevents SPDIF/HDMI digital audio playback devices from sleeping.
 Uses WASAPI, requires Windows 7+.

 You need just one exe file (others can be removed):
-- SoundKeeper32.exe is for x86-32 Windows.
+- SoundKeeper32.exe is for x86 Windows.
 - SoundKeeper64.exe is for x86-64 Windows.
 - SoundKeeperARM64.exe is for ARM64 Windows.

-The program doesn't have GUI.
+The program doesn't have a GUI.
 It starts to do its job right after the process is started.
-To close the program, just kill the soundkeeper.exe process.
+To close the program, just kill the SoundKeeper.exe process.
-To autorun, copy soundkeeper.exe into the startup directory (to open it, press Win+R, enter "shell:startup").
+To autorun, copy SoundKeeper.exe into the startup directory (to open it, press Win+R, enter "shell:startup").

 Default behavior can be changed by adding settings to the Sound Keeper executable file name or by passing them as command line arguments.
 Setting names are case insensitive.